GUIDE 2025

 Besides making daily document control management easy, Document Control helps with other tasks that a clinic or hospital has, such as preparing for quality evaluations.

 Being inspection-ready saves time for the organization and creates a professional look when the inspection arrives.
-Instead of spending several weeks getting all the documents you need, the access is at your fingertips even if the inspectors ask for something you didn’t prepare.
+Instead of spending several weeks getting all the documents you need, access is at your fingertips even if the inspectors ask for something you didn’t prepare.

-It’s easy to organize files and automate processes for documents that you won’t find outside healthcare, such as health policies and procedures.
+It’s easy to organize files and automate processes for documents you won’t find outside healthcare, such as health policies and procedures.

 6. eFileCabinet